Nebula: Efficient, Private and Accurate Histogram Estimation: Experiments

 \myparagraph{Bandwidth costs.} Table~\ref{tab:bandwidth-datasets} shows the bandwidth costs that \name introduces for each client.
 The total communication costs of running \name for each client is at most 2.7 KB (not including framing and transport overhead) for the multi-attribute Foursquare encoding, combining the interaction of each client with both the randomness and the aggregation servers.
 Each client submits about 300 bytes per attribute with some fixed overhead for internal framing combining all communication, with most of that traffic going to the aggregation server.
 See Section~\ref{sec:comm-analysis} for a detailed breakdown.
 Dummy data submitted to hide below-threshold submissions is $t \frac{(\tau - 1)\tau}{2}$ (expectation) and $2t\frac{(\tau - 1)\tau}{2}$ (worst-case) where $t$ is the expectation of the truncated discrete Laplace distribution and $\tau$ is the threshold for pruning values.
 Given our parameter values $t=14$ and $\tau=20$, this amounts to a few thousand extra aggregation server reports which is still quite small in absolute terms, and completely negligible on the server side.
 Therefore, \textbf{\name introduces very small bandwidth costs for clients}.

 \looseness=-1 \myparagraph{Financial costs.} We compute the financial costs of running \name for the aggregation and randomness servers.
-We benchmarked \name on an Amazon Web Services r6a.4xlarge instance, currently priced at US\$0.9072 per hour.
+We benchmarked \name on an AWS r6a.4xlarge instance, currently priced at US\$0.9072 per hour.
 As such, the amortized cost of aggregating submissions from the IPUMS dataset is 0.03 USD, the Foursquare dataset 0.09 USD, and the Complete Works of Shakespeare only 0.002 USD.